Dr. Andrew Porter, DMSc

 Of his life’s work as an emergency medicine PA and disaster and survival expert, Dr. Davenport says, “First and foremost, I am a humanitarian.
 Everything I do in life revolves around that.”
 His service began with nine years of military service, receiving rigorous training as a SERE (Survival, Evasion, Resistance, and Escape) and Recovery Specialist, a program that has an average attrition rate of 60% to 85%.
 It was there that he developed a passion for sharing his knowledge of Disaster Medicine, teaching combat and non-combat survival skills to aircrew members and Combat Casualty Care (C-4) to military physicians and PAs.
 “I am an extreme advocate of service.
 As part of my personal mission, I enjoy teaching concepts of disaster response and survival to others, providing guidelines on how to return stay alive and return home safely.”

-Dr. Davenport, a professor in the DMSc program, will lead the new Emergency and Disaster Management Certificate offered at the University of Lynchburg.
+Dr. Davenport, a professor in the DMSc program, will lead the new Emergency Management and Global Health Concentration and the Emergency and Disaster Management Certificate offered at the University of Lynchburg.
+Read about the DMSc-EMGH Concentration.
 The certificate is focused on the four phases of disaster relief relevant to natural, industrial and intentional (terrorist, etc.) setting.
 Course materials will include information on (1) how to stay alive while serving in remote and isolated regions with extremely limited resources, (2) medical care in a disaster setting, and (3) how to run a relief/mission trip to include organizing, planning, and leading the disaster relief effort.
 Davenport has created the certificate concept with a focus on preparing the humanitarian for the harsh realities of relief work.
-Read Dr. Davenport’s University bio and his personal website.
+Read his personal website.

-The Emergency and Disaster Management Certificate program is now enrolling for October 2020.
+The Emergency Management and Global Health Concentration is now enrolling for July 2021.